onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 C.convertPyTree2File(a, 'out.mesh', format='fmt_mesh')
 ```

+Pleas note that some CGNS nodes (e.g., boundary conditions) are not supported by certain formats.

 ## Mesh topologies

 The CGNS standard enables the storage of different mesh topologies: *structured* grids, *elements* grids, and *polyedral* grids.

 *Structured* grids are made of $n_i \times n_j \times n_k$ points and don't need an explicit connectivity.
-Here, we use the Generator module to generate grids.
+Here, the Generator module is used to generate grids.
 For example:

 ```python
 import Generator.PyTree as G